M2Team/NanaZip/CONTRIBUTING.md

     as needed.
-  - You are forbidden to modify any content in any files and folders starting with the "Mile." prefix because those implementations are shared across many projects, or your pull requests won't be merged and closed immediately, unless you get the permission from Kenji Mouri.
+  - You are forbidden to modify any content in any files and folders starting with the "Mile." prefix because those implementations are shared across many projects, or your pull request will not be merged and will be closed immediately, unless you get the permission from Kenji Mouri.
+  - It's OK to use AI/LLM tools to help you write code, but you must ensure that the final commit is written and reviewed by yourself, following our coding style and conventions.
+If we find that your pull request has no contribution from you, or the contribution is not reviewed by you, your pull request will not be merged and will be closed immediately.
 - Feedback suggestions and bugs.
   - We use GitHub issues to track bugs and features.
   - For bugs and general issues please